-Update, March 2021: The Canadian Legal Information Institute (the institute abbreviates its name as “CanLii”) has published litigant lessee Hugh Trenchard’s commentary on the court rulings about whether he as a tenant lessee or the landlord should have paid to replace Orchard House windows.
+Update, March 2021: The Canadian Legal Information Institute (“CanLii”) has published litigant lessee Hugh Trenchard’s analysis and commentary on the court rulings about whether he as a tenant lessee or the landlord should have paid to replace Orchard House windows.
 At issue is the lease’s wear-and-tear exception to tenant financial responsibilities.
-Here is a link to that article: https://www.canliiconnects.org/en/commentaries/73730 The article is also available here as a pdf that will open in a new tab: Whither the wear and tear exception
+Here is a link to his article: https://canliiconnects.org/en/commentaries/73730 The article is also available here as a pdf that will open in a new tab: Whither the wear and tear exception

 28 May 2020: The B.C.
 Court of Appeal has upheld the decision that allowed Westsea Construction to bill Hugh Trenchard his share of the cost of windows replacement.
 We lessees now know that our landlord can bill us for capital expenses that the courts agree are “maintenance” under our lease, with the proviso from the Court of Appeal that these expenses “must be prudent and reasonable” and not be a “betterment”.
 My comment after four years of following this is that the drafter of the lease could have saved us all a lot of time and money by stating that operating expenses include capital projects and major-component replacements, rather than listing things like “…elevator maintenance, electricity, window cleaning…”.